Table of contents

 The details and documentation you’ll need to open a business bank account can vary depending on what type of business you operate and what kind of account you seek.
 There are several documents and pieces of information business owners need to gather before opening a business bank account.

-If you operate a limited liability company (LLC) or corporation, some things you may be asked to provide in your application include:
+If you operate a limited liability company (LLC) or corporation, banks may ask you to provide the following in your application:

 - Your company’s address, phone, email, and other contact information, as well as your industry and business type